-The Citizens' Council for Public Security and Criminal Justice published a ranking of the world’s most dangerous cities in 2012, ranking cities according to the number of murders per 100,000 inhabitants that year.
-For the second year in a row, San Pedro Sula in Honduras ranked first on the list, with a murder rate of 169.3 per 100,000 inhabitants.
-That year, there were 1,218 homicides in San Pedro Sula, while the city had a population of 3.29 million people.
-Caracas was followed by San Pedro Sula was followed by Acapulco in Mexico and Caracas in Venezuela with murder rates of 142.88 and 118.99 respectively.
+The Citizens' Council for Public Security and Criminal Justice published a ranking of the world’s most dangerous cities in 2014, ranking cities according to the number of murders per 100,000 inhabitants that year.
+San Pedro Sula in Honduras ranked first on the list, with a murder rate of 171.2 per 100,000 inhabitants.
+That year, there were 1,317 homicides in San Pedro Sula, while the city had a population of 3.29 million people.
+Caracas was followed by San Pedro Sula was followed by Caracas in Venezuela and Acapulco in Mexico with murder rates of 115.98 and 104.16 respectively.

-A clear trend is visible: most of the world’s most dangerous cities were located in Central or South America.
-New Orleans in the United States with a murder rate of 56.13 and 193 murders committed in 2012, ranked seventeenth and was the only city outside of Central or South America to make it into the top twenty.
-Detroit, with a murder rate of 54.63 and 346 murders that year, came in at twenty-first place.
+Most of the world’s most dangerous cities were located in Central or South America.
+St. Louis in the United States with a murder rate of 49.93 and 159 murders committed in 2014, ranked nineteenth and was one of seven cities outside of Central or South America to make it into the top fifty.
+Detroit, with a murder rate of 44.87 and 309 murders that year, came in at twenty-second place.